 In February, Vegan Outreach introduced our first Vegan Starter Pack with a version of On Being Vegan, recipes, nutrition advice, and information on issues like free range, wool, etc. We then put out a 2-color version in December (below, left).

 Compassionate Action for Animals and Compassion Over Killing performed the first U.S. open rescues, where activists went into factory farms and rescued animals in need of veterinary care.
 While being illegal, these rescues were “open” because the activists informed the local media, and the authorities knew who they were.
-Open rescues became a popular tactic for a number of years, but their frequency has dwindled recently.
-Perhaps it’s because the media no longer shows the great interest they once did; also, some charges have now been filed against activists.
+Open rescues became a popular tactic for a number of years.

 In August of 2000, PETA convinced McDonalds to order their egg suppliers to provide 50% more space to the hens in their battery cages.
 Since then, similar concessions followed by Burger King and Wendy’s.
 This led to a great deal of interest in getting companies to force producers to improve conditions on factory farms.
 It also re-ignited an old debate on whether animal advocates should spend our time pushing reforms or stick only to abolitionist tactics, such as spreading a vegan diet.
-While there are a few holdouts, the majority of advocates seem to agree that we should pursue both avenues.
-Luckily, today not much time is spent arguing these points and attacking those with different views.
+The majority of advocates seem to agree that we should pursue both avenues.

 Vegan Outreach published a condensed version of my article Vitamin B12: Are You Getting It?
 In it, I argued that vitamin B12 is not the insignificant health concern that most vegans once thought (and many still do, unfortunately).
 And while it took me some time to publicly disclose this idea fully, I believe that the B12 issue indicates that humans are not natural herbivores.
 To most people, this is obvious; to many in the vegan movement, it is heresy.
 It is simply an unfortunate fact, but something with which we must deal in order to succeed.
 Tom Billings of BeyondVeg.com commented on humans not being natural herbivores: